alisw/AliPhysics/MUON/READMEshuttle.txt

 We've written an AliMUONPedestalEventGenerator which creates fake pedestal events.
-The pedestal values are taken from the Offline Condition DataBase (OCDB) (which is itself fakely filled using the WritePedestals() method of AliMUONCDB class
+The pedestal values are taken from the Offline Condition DataBase (OCDB) (which is itself fakely filled using the static WritePedestals() method of AliMUONCDB class

 So first generate a valid pedestal CDB entry by using the AliMUONCDB class.
 There's one little trick : you should first point to the "default" OCDB (local://$ALICE_ROOT/OCDB) in